A careful analysis of the market cannot ignore the consideration of 3 different aspects:

-- the macroeconomic environment;
+- the macroeconomic context;

 - the population;

-- the entrepreneurial fabric.
+- the productive fabric.

 However, it is good to remember one last aspect: Sardinia is a land of innovation.

-For more information, consult the following websites:
+For more information, please check out the following websites: